 Zoo volunteers are an integral part of the Zoo, contributing their time and energy to the Zoo’s education and environmental mission.
 Whether it is going out on Zoomobiles with the Zoo Educators, talking to visitors, caring for the Zoo grounds, or helping out with the animals, our volunteers make a difference to both our visitors and the staff.

 Below is information on the different volunteer opportunities and how to get started.
 Read more to find out if being a Zoo volunteer is for you.

 Zoo Friends help staff special events, greet visitors and share educational information about habitats.
 All prospective Zoo Friends must be at least 18 years of age, complete an application form and interview process and attend a one-day training class.
-Classes are held twice a year.
+Training classes held throughout the year.
 Please call the volunteer office at (203) 330-6046 for more information.

 Zoo Gardeners help the Zoo maintain and expand its botanical collection in the Greenhouse, outdoor beds and some animal habitats.
 Zoo Gardeners may also help with special events and help educate our public on horticultural matters.